YatsyshynMarkiyan/YatsyshynMarkiyan/README.md

 ## 🕵️ Web Scraping & Data Automation
 🔍 Automated data extraction from websites using Selenium & BeautifulSoup.
 📄 Exported structured reports to Google Sheets & CSV files.

+## 📊 Data Quality Monitoring Pipeline
+✅ Designed an automated ETL process in Microsoft Azure to validate, clean, and load data into a centralized database.
+📊 Implemented error tracking, anomaly detection, and automated reporting using SQL and PowerBI.

+## Tracker app
+🔍 This application searches for available clothing stores around you with their schedules and discounts based on your geolocation.
+📊 Integreted google maps and database with shops.

 ---